 PLACEMENT Placement shall be in accordance with the Design Standards .
-Placement within sidewalks shall be such that an unobstructed sidewalk width of 4 ft. or more (not including the width of curb) is provided.
-SUPPORTS Supports, except overhead sign supports, shall be frangible or breakaway.
+Placement sidewalks shall be such that an unobstructed sidewalk width of 4 ft. or motincluding the width of curb) is provided.
+SUPPORTS Supports, except overhead sign supports, shall be breakaway.
 When practicable, sign supports should be located behind barriers that are justified for other reasons.
 Overhead sign supports shall be located outside the clear zone unless shielded.